-As such you don’t have to include every week.
+You don’t have to include these every week.
 As mentioned, including regular trail running will go a long way towards inoculating your legs.
-And for most runners including an additional tempo hill session or a few downhill strides, every 2-4 weeks, is enough to further develop this.
+And for most runners, including an additional tempo hill session or a few downhill strides, every 2-4 weeks, is enough to further develop this.

 What about the gradient?

-In terms of gradient, research (Ebben 2008) suggests that optimum benefits occur with a downhill gradient of approximately -6-10% (particularly with regards to overspeed training).
-However, I generally prefer gradients of approximately -4-6% for downhill running.
+In terms of gradient, research (Ebben 2008) suggests that optimum benefits occur with a downhill gradient of approximately 6-10% (particularly regarding over-speed training).
+However, I prefer gradients of approximately 6% for downhill running.